VirtusLab/pyspark-workshop/README.md

-# Distributes Big Data Processing workshop
+# Distributed Big Data Processing pySpark  workshop

 ## Local setup
-If you are using jupyter available in the cluster then you can skip this setup.
+NOTE: If you are using jupyter available in the cluster you can skip this setup.
 It is useful for people wanting to run workshop exercises locally.

 1. Install anaconda https://conda.io/docs/user-guide/install/index.html